The best parks in and around Birmingham for nature walks

 Parking: £4.50 all day

 A vast area of multiple lakes to explore – to get around I recommend hiring bicycles which are great fun.
 There’s the Echills Wood Railway, two huge play areas and a visitor centre and cafe with toilets on site too.
+I love that in summer people rock up with their camper vans and stay for the whole day.
+During autumn it tends to be quieter but the scenery is beautiful and worth a visit.

 Best parks in Birmingham